11 of the most famous ransomware examples

 Access and Privilege Management: Apply the principle of least privilege (PoLP) by granting users minimal access required to perform their tasks.
 Regularly review and update user permissions.

 Consider SUPERAntiSpyware™: Enhance your protection against BlackMatter ransomware and other threats with a reputable anti-malware solution like SUPERAntiSpyware.
-It provides advanced real-time protection and powerful scanning capabilities.
+It provides advanced real-time protection and powerful scanning capabilities to defend against hackers.

 Conclusion